jacemiranda/LabAssignment1_StrategyPattern/README.md

 * [cite_start]`Dodge`: Used for avoiding attacks[cite: 9].
 * [cite_start]`CreateMagic`: Used for magical protection[cite: 10].

-## How to Run
-1. Open the project in **IntelliJ IDEA**.
-2. Navigate to the `GameApp.java` file.
-3. Run the `main` method to see the characters executing their specific strategies.

 ## UML Diagram
 <img width="1878" height="1092" alt="StrategyPattern" src="https://github.com/user-attachments/assets/7e30e44f-c4f7-4e2a-a7db-2b451d4c4e1a" />